NickTralongo/Unit1/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-I had alot of trouble with github during this week and I believe that I was able to get everything to work but I was having alot of trouble
+I had alot of trouble with github during this week and I believe that I was able to get everything to work but I was having alot of trouble with some of the files as they kept showing up as corrupted.